 Applicants for the MAcc degree program must have completed (or will complete prior to enrollment) a baccalaureate degree from an accredited college or university.
-Applicants' academic record should demonstrate an ability to pursue graduate studies in the accounting field.
-In addition, applications must have completed some specific prerequisite course requirements for admission.
+Applicants' academic records should demonstrate an ability to pursue graduate studies in the accounting field.
+In addition, applicants must have completed some specific prerequisite course requirements for admission.

 We urge you to start your application process early.
-Allowing time to fully prepare your application will enable you to devote sufficient resources and thought to each step without rushing yourself or the people who will write your letters of recommendation.
+Allowing time to fully prepare your application will enable you to devote sufficient time for each step without rushing yourself or the people who will write your letters of recommendation.

 The Ohio State University does not recognize a three-year bachelor’s degree to be comparable to the American bachelor’s degree.
 One of the basic requirements for admission to Fisher is the completion of an American bachelor’s degree or its equivalent prior to matriculation.

-The MAcc Admissions Committee will review scanned copies of official transcripts uploaded in your application for evaluation purposes.
+The MAcc Admissions Committee reviews scanned copies of official transcripts uploaded in your online application for evaluation purposes.
 Ohio State will not accept web reports, advising reports, self-reported scores, or transfer credit on another school’s transcript.

 In cases where examination results or grades are not released, please contact the Graduate Admissions Office at firstname.lastname@example.org.